Digitization of the Apparel Industry

 Difficult to Scale – It is difficult for buyers to scale the performance of your company in the traditional approaches as a physical presence is necessary, but with technology, scaling can be made much easier for buyers.

 One of the biggest challenges to adapting to the fast fashion demands of buyers is that it assumes vendors having an agile & lean process.
 However, the supply chain used today is legacy and contingent on volume orders to maximize profit.

-In order to brand Bangladesh as a fast fashion manufacturing destination, we need to develop sufficient intelligence on the market, as opposed to forecasting buyer’s demands.
+To brand Bangladesh as a fast-fashion manufacturing destination, we need to develop sufficient intelligence on the market, as opposed to forecasting buyer’s demands.
 If manufacturers in Bangladesh could accurately predict the fashion trends gaining traction in the buyers’ target market then they could source their material & fabric inventory efficiently, as opposed to ordering for a high price at the last minute.

 In the era of public data sources, we can easily develop knowledge management solutions to tap into social and retail data and provide information on the trends that manufacturers should prepare themselves for.